lookthisisaddy/FrutshApp/README.md

 ### Fruit Condition Classifier
 ***This app is a part of a Fruit Condition Classifier project.
-Check the the Github repository given below to know more about this project***
+Check the the Github repository given below to know more about this project.***

 Github - https://github.com/Nehanshu24/fruit_condition_classifier